 ***for butter without palm oil, give Miyoko’s cultured butter a try

-***for butter without soy, use Country Crock Plant Butter Sticks, Earth Balance Soy-Free, or Miyoko’s cultured butter.
+***for butter without soy, use Country Crock Plant Butter Sticks (does contain a cross contamination warning), Earth Balance Soy-Free, or Miyoko’s cultured butter.

 ****feel free to sift your powdered sugar if it’s very lumpy